Public - Note from Ned

 Ned Davis reflects on the history of Ned Davis Research

-As Ned Davis Research Group celebrated its 35th anniversary last year, it gave me the opportunity to reflect on the rich history that I have been able to share with a great team of employees and clients.
+As Ned Davis Research Group celebrated its 35th anniversary in 2015, it gave me the opportunity to reflect on the rich history that I have been able to share with a great team of employees and clients.

 When Ned Davis Research was founded in 1980, we produced everything by hand.
 There were no computers on every desk, no printers, no internet, no email, no smart phones, no tablets, no networks.
 These were the days of the ticker tape – literally.
 I wrote and charted everything manually and my small staff sent a cut-and-pasted version to an outside printer for production.
 Our commitment to technology was strengthened during this time with the development of our proprietary graphical and analytical software program.

 Starting in my home, we moved numerous times to accommodate our growth due to the increasing demands from our clients and the application of our research approach to a broader set of markets.
 One of our first major external software products was introduced in 1989 - some clients may still remember NDR Connection.
 It gave clients the ability to access our products through modem dial-up.
 This product was discontinued when we launched our first website www.ndr.com in 1998.
 Similarly, our commentary publications have changed and grown with the times and needs of our clients.